-The University of Edinburgh Library and University Collections division will host its fourth Knowledge Exchange Week from 10 - 15th June 2019.
+The University of Edinburgh Library and University Collections division will host its Knowledge Exchange Week from 1st-5th June 2020.

-Following on from the success of our previous three Knowledge Exchange Weeks, we are delighted to announce that we will be hosting a fourth programme in June 2019.
-For the first time, we will be offering a three track programme: General Library, Archives and Digitisation.
+Following on from the success of our previous Knowledge Exchange Weeks, we are delighted to announce that we will be hosting our fifth programme in June 2019.
+As with last year, we will again be offering a three track programme: General Library, Archives and Digitisation.

 The General Programme is aimed at Library and Cultural Heritage Professionals from all backgrounds and career stages.
 This exciting summer programme provides a unique opportunity to listen to speakers from across Library and University Collections and gain a hands-on insight into the work that we do.
 There will also be opportunities to visit other cultural institutions across Edinburgh and discover more about our beautiful city.

 We will also be running a parallel Digitisation Skills Week for staff working in or developing digitisation within libraries and cultural heritage.
 This programme is primarily aimed at staff who are relatively new to the field and who wish to learn about the University's work in this area and to share knowledge and best practice with colleagues from across Europe.
 Elements of the Digitisation Skills Week will be joint sessions with the General programme.

 In addition, and for the first time, we will run an Archives Skills Week.
 This programme is also open to not only archivists but also librarians and curators who have responsibility for archive collections and want to gain more skills in the ethics, management and new developments in technology.
 Participants will also be able to learn about the University's work in this area and to share knowledge and best practice with colleagues from across Europe.
 Elements of the Archives Skills Week will be joint sessions with the General programme.

 It may also be possible for participants in one area to attend sessions in either of the other two, if there is particular area of interest being covered.